wilsaj/flask-admin-old/docs/index.rst

 ===========

 Flask-Admin is a `Flask`_ extension that aims to be a flexible, customizable web-based interface to your datastore.
-Currently, Flask-Admin only works with SQLAlchemy declarative models but support for additional datastores will be added in future versions.

 .. note::